raccog/caliga-bootloader/README.md

 # The Caliga Bootloader

-I am designing a multi-architecture bootloader to use in my hobby OS projects.
+I am designing a multi-architecture bootloader to use in future OS projects.

 Currently working on the bootstrap process for aarch64 and x86_64-UEFI.